jhoelzl/Python-Speech-Translate/README.md

 audio_file = 'INSERT AUDIO FILE FULL PATH'

 python speech.py

+## Speech Translate Microphone Stream (speech_microphone.py)
+This sample demonstrates the use of Microsoft Translator Speech Translation API by translating the microphone audio stream using pyAudio

+Fill in your Azure Portal Subscirption-Key

+python speech_microphone.py

 ## Getting Azure Data Market Token (adm.py)
 This class illustrates how to get an Azure Data Market token given a Client Id and Client Secret